 As it currently stands, with MPs from all Parties unhappy with the agreement, it appears that the government is set to lose this vote.

-If it is rejected a second time, we are in uncharted waters.
+If her plan is rejected a second time, we are in uncharted waters.

 What might happen then?

 I have tried to summarise the choices in the chart below.

 As it suggests, there are many ways that this might play out – including:

 A second referendum (2) With Parliament unable to reach an agreement, they may turn to the people via a second referendum.
 Depending on the wording of the question this could lead to the UK: accepting the current deal (1), choosing No Deal (5), adopting a new deal (4) or even rejecting Brexit altogether.

 A general election (3) In the aftermath of losing two votes, confidence in the Prime Minister and her Government will be fragile.
 If MPs feel that the Government cannot command a majority any more (for example, the DUP continue to remove their support) then a motion of no confidence may be moved.
 If the government loses two of these in the space of 14 days then a general election will be called.

 How this plays out and what it means for Brexit is unclear.
 It will depend heavily on the manifestos, and leadership of both main parties.